Appel-flappen/osminokal/README.md

 Osminokal is your little tentacled sea-dwelling friend to help you connect Octopus Energy's free energy sessions to your calendar.

+It runs as a long-polling application, designed to be run on your homelab or perhaps just a service on your laptop.

 ## Usage

 Osminokal is configured by environment variables only.
 Here is an example: